markkong318/child-subshell/README.md

 child-subshell is a library to create a new shell and run sequence of commands inside the shell.
 You also could run interactive command and send proper input text by monitoring the output from command.

 # Install
 It uses unbuffer for flushing the console message.
-You should install it first with `brew install unbuffer`.
+You should install it first with `brew install homebrew/dupes/expect`.
 To install the package, run `npm i child-subshell`

 # Usage
 Here is a simple example for running commands.
 You could see the running result by setting `setLogger` on shell